prondubuisi/psalmoutput/report.md

 * Configure Github webhooks to work with Jenkins server url endpoint
 * Attempt code merge to test integration

-Having figured that Psalm worked with github merge, the next step was working to run Psalm on whenever a pull request is made to the Civi-core repository.
+Having figured that Psalm worked with github merge, the next step was working to run Psalm  whenever a pull request is made to the Civi-core mirror repository.

 ## Phase 4
 ### Analyzing Civi-core with Psalm and CI/CD tool(Jenkins) on Pull Request

+* Install Jenkins Git plugin
+* Install Jenkins Github plugin
+* Install Jenkins GitHub Pull Request Builder
+* Install Jenkins Rebuilder plugin
+* Configure Github webhooks to work with Jenkins server url endpoint
+* Attempt [pull request](https://github.com/prondubuisi/civi-mirror/pull/6) to test integration

+Here is the [output](http://35.246.100.181:8080/job/civicore-pr/74/console) from the above pull request, notice that even though Psalm static analysis completes it returns with many errors.
+This is expected as there are lots of legacy code within the codebase.

 ## Phase 5
 ### Utilizing Psalm Baseline Feature for Civi-core Legacy code error handling